wintermist/Lenovo-Yoga-710-14IKB-Hackintosh/README.md

 | WLAN & Bluetooth | BCM94352Z - Lenovo China 4352+20702 NGFF  `[0489:e07a]`                                                           |
 | BIOS/UEFI        | 2XCN38WW (V2.12)                                                                                                  |

-**NOTE:** When I first got this laptop, I upgraded the RAM from 4GB to 8GB.
+**NOTE:** My version of Yoga 710 is iGPU only.
+There is another variant that comes with When I first got this laptop, I upgraded the RAM from 4GB to 8GB.
 The included 240GB LITE-ON SSD died within two years, so I replaced it with a Crucial MX500 M.2 SSD.
 When I first installed High Sierra on this laptop, I swapped the Intel 8260NGW card with a Lenovo branded BCM94352Z.
 Replacement of the WLAN+Bluetooth combo card is probably unnecessary because of successful efforts to support Intel WiFi cards under macOS.
 All the details of these replaced components are in the above list.

 # Important
+- I own an iGPU-only variant of Yoga 710.
+There was another variant that came with discrete Nvidia 940MX GPU which is unsupported by macOS.
+That GPU must be disabled using one of [_these_](https://dortania.github.io/OpenCore-Install-Guide/extras/spoof.html) ways for proper functioning of hackintosh.
 - You have to replace _BlueToolFixup.kext_ with _BrcmBluetoothInjector.kext_ if you want to boot Big Sur.
 - XhciPortLimit is broken in Big Sur 11.3 and above, so you can't boot Big Sur (11.3+), Monterey (and Ventura) without properly configured USBMap.kext.
 You must properly map your USB ports using an older macOS (Catalina, for example) before you attempt booting Big Sur 11.3+.